J-emi/ruby-excercises/README.md

 ## About this repository

-This repository is a complement to the Ruby course for The Odin Project.
-It contains a series of Ruby exercises alongside pre-written tests that will help guide the student towards a solution, providing a Test Driven Development experience.
+This repository is a collection of exercises and projects which I have completed while I was learning Ruby with help of [The Odin Project](www.theodinproject.com).

 ### Ruby basics
 ✅ Data types